 Gary J Hewitt (he/him)

-Film Engagement Officer
+Film Engagement Manager

 Gary Hewitt is a Screenwriter and Director.
 His career took off with the release of his debut feature film Cleek in 2018, captivating audiences throughout its festival run.
 Garnering significant recognition, Cleek was distributed on Amazon Prime and DVD by Shami Media Group in 2019.
 Gary went on to direct the award-winning short film Mia, which received critical acclaim and secured distribution through Meridian Releasing.
 Mia won Best British Film, Best Film, and the IAC Diamond Award at the BIAFF.
 Remarkably, Gary stands as the sole filmmaker to have triumphed in all three categories at the festival and furthermore, his most recent short film, DIG, has achieved the identical trifecta of accolades this year.